Bouba/kiki effect: Other contexts where the effect is present

 The effect has also been shown to emerge in other contexts, such as when words are paired with evaluative meanings (with "bouba" words associated with positive concepts and "kiki" words associated with negative concepts) or when the words to be paired are existing first names, suggesting that some familiarity with the linguistic stimuli does not eliminate the effect.
 A study showed that individuals will pair names such as "Molly" with round silhouettes, and names such as "Kate" with sharp silhouettes.
 Moreover, individuals will associate different personality traits with either group of names (e.g., easygoingness with "round names"; determination with "sharp names").
 This may hint at a role of abstract concepts in the effect.

+A study out of the University of Padua discovered the phenomenon is also present in one- and three-day-old baby chickens.

 Contexts where the effect is smaller or absent

 Other research suggests that this effect does not occur in all communities, and it appears that the effect breaks if the sounds do not make licit words in the language.
 The bouba–kiki effect seems to be dependent on a long sensitive period, with high visual capacities in childhood being necessary for its typical development.
 Although the congenitally blind have been reported to show a bouba–kiki effect, they show a much smaller one for touched shapes than sighted individuals do for visual shapes.